After online warnings, armed civilians bring threat of violence to protests in Kenosha and elsewhere

 In Wisconsin, adults are allowed to openly carry guns and don’t need a permit or a license for handguns, rifles and other guns, according to the National Rifle Association.

-On Monday night, a group of young White men with assault rifles had gathered at Civic Park in Kenosha.
+On Monday night, a group of young White men with assault rifles had gathered at Civic Center Park in Kenosha.
 One of the apparent leaders of the group gave his name only as Luke and described himself as “libertarian antifa.”
 He said their intention was to “protect” protesters.

 “We’re seen as an alt-right thing,” said Luke, who did not appear to be affiliated with the Kenosha Guard.
 “We’re a lot like antifa, but we’re not centralized.
 We’re a Libertarian antifa.”